 FAMILY HISTORY AND COLORECTAL CANCER

 The hereditary aspects of colon cancer are complex.
 The age-adjusted relative risk of developing colorectal cancer in individuals with one affected first-degree relative is 1.72 compared with those without such a family history.
 This risk rises to 2.75 when there are two or more affected first-degree relatives, and the relative risk increases as the family history occurs in younger relatives, reaching 5.37 when the affected siblings are between 30 and 44 years of age.3 Similarly, the relative risk for colorectal cancer is 1.78 for the first-degree relatives of patients with adenomatous polyps.
-The relative risk of cancer rises to 2.59 when the sibling is less than 60 years old and 3.25 when a sibling ...
+The relative risk of cancer rises to 2.59 when the sibling is less than 60 years old and 3.25 ...